stefanoborini/book-the-software-company/reorganise.md

 - throw software at a problem instead of a person.
 - too many new tools at once.
 - death by a thousands papercuts.
-- what is your business? don't develop things that are not your business. buy them.

 # On process
-- running out of spare capacity to improve the process
-- everything priority one, therefore switch context all the time

 # On management

 # On bug reporting and issue tracking